FrancoBrizuela96/countryVote/README.md

 5 - Project is also visible on production environment!
 Follow this link => https://country-vote.vercel.app/

+6 - If at some point you can't see the temperature for each country please follow this link to see if wttr API is properly working! https://en.wttr.in/Slovakia?format=%C%20%t

 My Approach:

 -   I decided to use React with Typescript for this project (that's always my preference).